Krusty's Fun House: Development

-Acclaim Entertainment had the rights to The Simpsons brand and starting with the release of The Simpsons: Bart vs. the Space Mutants releasing several games.
-Between 1991 and 1993 there were over nine video games based on the series and among them was Krusty's Fun House.
+Acclaim Entertainment had the rights to The Simpsons brand and, starting with The Simpsons: Bart vs. the Space Mutants, released several games.
+Between 1991 and 1993, there were over nine video games based on the series, among them Krusty's Fun House.

-The game's developer was Audiogenic, a company who was developing a game for home computers that was very similar to what Krusty's Fun House would become.
+The game's developer was Audiogenic, a company that was developing a game for home computers that was very similar to what Krusty's Fun House would become.
 The original game was Rat Trap developed by Patrick Fox and Scott Williams, featuring a big-headed pink-haired boy who guided rats around a stage towards a machine by placing blocks in certain places to exterminate them and was released in 1991 for the Atari ST, Amiga, and Commodore 64 computers.

 The sole programmer for Krusty's Super Fun House was Douglas Hare.
 Hare was working as a freelancer on a potential original game for Audiogenic for the Super Nintendo Entertainment System.
-Audiogenic had sold the idea of reformatting Rat Trap as The Simpsons-based game which then led to Acclaim getting Hare to port the game.
+Audiogenic had sold the idea of reformatting Rat Trap as a The Simpsons-based game which then led to Acclaim getting Hare to port the game.
 The games feature nearly the same background as Rat Trap.
-Douglas said that the game was basically added Simpsons elements, such as posters for Duff Beer in the background and the Rats were designed more to match the style of Simpsons creator Matt Groening.
-Hare only worked on the Super Nintendo version of the game.
+Douglas said that the differences between the game were mostly limited to the addition of elements from The Simpsons, such as posters for Duff Beer in the background, while the Rats were designed to more closely match the style of Simpsons creator Matt Groening.
+Hare only worked on the Super NES version of the game.

 Release

 The game was released in 1992 for the Amiga, NES, IBM PC compatibles, Master System, Game Gear, Game Boy, Super NES and Mega Drive/Genesis.
 Acclaim published the console versions and sub-licensed the home computer versions to Virgin.
-The 16-bit versions on the Super NES and the Mega Drive/Genesis were entitled Krusty's Super Fun House, as did the Amiga and DOS versions.
+The 16-bit versions on the Super NES and the Mega Drive/Genesis were entitled Krusty's Super Fun House, as were the Amiga and DOS versions.

 There are two revisions of the Super NES and Genesis games.
 Version 1.1 has completely different music for the second and fourth world.

 Reception

 Super Play magazine gave the SNES version of Krusty a 79 percent rating and wrote "it's actually pretty good fun to play, although perhaps more of a Younger Player-oriented game than anything else.
 Not one to set your heart on fire, but a good solid game nevertheless."
 Computer Gaming World in April 1994 said that the computer version "is an above average arcade/strategy game that is ideal to burn away half an hour or so".
 In 1995, Total! ranked the game 75th on their Top 100 SNES Games summarizing: "A sort of reverse Lemmings in which you have to kill the little on-screen characters."

+According to internal data, by 1994 the game sold approximately 243,000 copies across all platforms combined.